Child Welfare Education Partnership

 - Staff development

-A wide range of adult learning modalities are used to provide over 200 hours of pre service training to Child Protection, Juvenile Justice, Nurses, Parent Partners, and Legal staff employed by DCYF in partnership with coaching from an Instructor Coach and a trained DCYF mentor.
+A wide range of adult learning modalities are used to provide over 200 hours of pre-service training to newly hired Child Protection, Juvenile Justice, Sununu Youth Center staff, nurses, and legal staff employed by DCYF in partnership with coaching from an Instructor Coach and a trained DCYF mentor.

 DCYF Advanced Training